NotCrymy/PDFParser/README.md

 This approach allows AI models to retain more relevant information within their context window, making them more effective at analyzing and understanding large volumes of text.

-Eventually you also want them to analyse images so I add that to the tool too
+Eventually, you might also want them to analyze images alongside the text.
+For this reason, I added image extraction capabilities to the tool as well.